Macrometacorp/docs/docs/streams/tutorials/pub-sub-streams-browser.md

 title: Pub-Sub with Streams in Browser
 ---

-Example to publish messages on a stream and subscribe to that stream to receive messages, with a simple UI.
+This example shows how to use the GDN console to publish messages on a stream and subscribe to receive messages.

 ```html
 <!DOCTYPE html>